MicrosoftDocs/appcenter-docs/docs/distribution/codepush/react-native-api-ref.md

 ##### codePushStatusDidChange (event hook)

 Called when the sync process moves from one stage to another in the overall update process.
-The event hook is called with a status code which represents the current state, and can be any of the [`SyncStatus`](#syncstatus) values.
+The event hook is called with a status code that represents the current state, and can be any of the [`SyncStatus`](#syncstatus) values.

 ##### codePushDownloadDidProgress (event hook)